Azure/Ignite2019_IaC_pre-day_docs/Terraform/05 - Reusability/Guide.md

 }

 ```
-Congratulations on creating yoru first Terraform module!
+Congratulations on creating your first Terraform module!
 The module is ready to be used by your higher level configuration.

 #### CHEAT SHEETS